java-crypto/cross_platform_crypto/docs/json_web_token_jws_rs256_signature.md

 The standard signature algorithm is **RSA** using a (RSA) Private-/ Public key pair.
 The <u>signature</u> is generated with the **Private key** of the signer.
 For the <u>verification</u> the **Public Key** of the signer is used - so in a typical environment the Public Key is provided to the recipient(s) of the signed data and the recipient is been able to check = verify the signature.

-!!!!!!!!!!!!!!! not ready !!!!!!!!!!

-To get this to work in cross platform systems there are three parameters that have to been equal - that is the hash algorithm that is used.
-My programs are using **SHA256** for this task.

-The second important data are the **keys** itself - it's easy not to recognize that "- Begin Private Key -" isn't the same as "- Begin RSA Private Key - ".
-Using the wrong keys will cause the the verification to fail.

-The third parameter is hidden in most implementations, it is the **padding**.
-The programs in this example use the **PKCS#1.5-padding** that is available platform wide but **not as secure as modern ones**.

-### Why is the PKCS#1.5 padding not so secure?

-An important parameter in cryptography is **randomness** - this prevents from easy textbook attacks.
-For a digital signature it means: the signature of the the same string and same (private) key results in the same value.
-Running my codes will always result in a (Base64 encoded) string beginning with "vCSB4744p30..", so an attacker may been able to "see" that a previous used signature is in use again.

-### What would be a (more) secure padding?

-A modern padding is the use of **PSS padding** (Probabilistic Signature Scheme) but this is not available "out of the box" and it will take some time to publish a solution here.
+To understand how a JWS token is constructed I strongly recommend my article [JSON web token (JWT) structure](json_web_token_structure.md) because in this article I'm focusing on the algorithm part.

+In total there are 12 signature algorithms "allowed", but from all of them I'm focusing on the **RS256** algorithm, that means a RSA private/public key based signature with a **RSASSA PKCS1 v1.5 padding** using a **SHA-256 hash**.
+The other algorithms will use different hashes ("SHA-256", "SHA-384" and "SHA-512" are in use), other padding ("RSASSA-PSS + MGF1") or keys based on an elliptic curve ("ECDSA using P-256 curve").
+The last allowed signature type is constructed with a "HMAC" based on a symmetric key.

+As the **RSASSA PKCS1 v1.5 padding** is named as "not so secure as the RSASSA-PSS + MGF1 padding" I recommend to better use the **PS256** signature algorithm [later you will find an article about this as well].

+For a better understanding of the signature process itself I recommend my article [RSA signature of a string](rsa_signature_string.md).

+### A note about the programs in the different frameworks

+I tried to provide solutions that provide an exchangeable output but the verification part will look like different and give different outputs.
+One important parameter in my payloads (the data inside the JSON token) is a timestamp with an **expire date**.
+This prohibits from use the token after the expiration date but that needs to get checked individually (depending on the library/implementation in use).
+Some libraries check the expiration parameter when verifying the signature, others need to start this part individually.

 ### Key generation:

+Usually a JWT will use a **JWK** or **JSON web key** named key pair but in the end the are just other representations of a RSA private and public key.
+All of my sample programs will accept my well known RSA private and public key pair in **PEM format**.
+If you are interested in the JWK-format visit my article [JSON web token JWK keys](json_web_token_jwk_keys.md).

 All examples use pre-generated keys that are described on the page [RSA sample keys](rsa_sample_keypair.md).
 If you want to see how my keys got generated visit the page [RSA key generation](rsa_key_generation.md).

-When comparing the programs you will notice that the keys for C# looking like different as they are not in the "PEM"-format ("---Begin...") but in a XML-format.
-As it is a little bit tricky to convert the keys between XML- and PEM-format I setup an own page for this point: [rsa_key_conversion.md](rsa_key_conversion.md)
+### Secure key management

 One note about the **key management** in my programs: usually the keys are (securely) stored in files or a key store and may have additional password protection.
 Both scenarios are unhandy in demonstration programs running in an online compiler.
 That's why I'm using <u>static, hard-coded</u> keys in my programs - **please do not do this in production environment!
 Never ever store a Private Key in the source!** The minimum is to load the keys from a secured device.

 ### steps in the program

 The program follows the usual sequence:
-1. generate a RSA key pair - here we are using a static, hard-coded key pair in form of a PEM encoded string (Java, PHP, CryptoJs and NodeJs) or a XML-file (C#)
+1. generate a RSA key pair - here we are using a static, hard-coded key pair in form of a PEM encoded string
-2. convert the data to sign into a binary format (e.g. a byte array)
+2. build a payload object
 3. start the signature process
 4. load the Private Key
-5. set the signature parameters
+5. set the signature parameters in the JWT header
-6. sign the "data to sign" and show the result ("signature") in Base64 encoding
+6. sign the payload and show the result ("jwtToken") in **Base64Url** encoding
 7. start the verification process
 8. load the Public Key
-9. Base64 decoding of the signature
+9. read the jwtToken header to get the signature algorithm needed for verification
-10. set the verification parameters (same as used for signing)
+10. set the verification parameters (same as used for signing, see 9)
-11. verify the signature against the "data to sign" and show the result.
+11. verify the signature against the payload and show the result.

-If you like to see the **verification part only** see my separate article [RSA signature string verification only](rsa_signature_string_verification_only.md).
+12. check the (possible) expiration of the signature

+I do not provide a "verification only" program as all program parts are available in the main program (except for Webcrypto programs, they have are "sign only" and "verification only").

 ## :warning: Security warning :warning: